 Fer, Briony.
 On Abstract Art.
 New Haven and London: Yale University Press, 1997.

 Harrison, Charles, and Paul Wood (eds.).
 Art in Theory 1900-2000: An Anthology of Changing Ideas.
 Oxford: Blackwell, 2003.

 Hoptman, Laura.
 The Forever Now: Contemporary Painting in an Atemporal World, New York: Museum of Modern Art, 2014.

 Moszynska, Anna.
 Abstract Art.
 London: Thames and Hudson (World of Art series), 1990.

-1. Acquired an understanding of the principal figures, histories and debates relating to Abstraction and Constructivism;
+- Demonstrate an understanding of the principal figures, histories and debates relating to abstraction;

-3. Developed an appropriate vocabulary for describing and addressing abstract works; and,
+- Use an appropriate vocabulary for describing and addressing abstract works.

-4. Achieved an understanding of the philosophical, cultural and theoretical presuppositions and implications of the major approaches to abstraction and construction employed by artists, critics, theorists and (other) audiences.
+- Understand the philosophical, cultural and theoretical presuppositions and implications of the major approaches to abstraction employed by artists, critics, theorists and (other) audiences.

 Back to top

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.